-Freshly made risotto will not work for this recipe as it contains too much moist.
+The freshly made risotto will not work for this recipe as it contains too much moisture.
 Make the vegan saffron risotto in advance, at least a few hours, and let cool down completely.
 It is best if you make it one day ahead.
-This will allow the rice to dry up and it will fry perfectly, creating an ultra crisp coating.
+This will allow the rice to dry up and it will fry perfectly, creating an ultra-crisp coating.

 Fry it slowly

-To get the best crisp caramelisation of the vegan riso al salto, you need to fry it on low heat for a long period of time (about 10 minutes per side) to allow the juices to evaporate.
-Also, this way and the starch of the rice will caramelise perfectly, without burning.
-The texture and flavour will blow your mind!
+To get the best crisp caramelization of the vegan riso al salto, you need to fry it on low heat for a long period of time (about 10 minutes per side) to allow the juices to evaporate.
+Also, this way and the starch of the rice will caramelize perfectly, without burning.
+The texture and flavor will blow your mind!

 Mind the hot oil